Medical Students Value Low-cost, High-yield Events For Fostering Vascular Surgery Interest

 1University of Rochester, Rochester, NY, USA, 2Missouri University, Columbia, MO, USA, 3University of Utah, Salt Lake Cit, UT, USA, 4Stanford University, Palo Alto, CA, USA, 5Henry Ford Health System, Detroit, MI, USA, 6Renaissance School of Medicine, Stony Brook, NY, USA, 7Dartmouth-Hitchcock, Lebanon, NH, USA, 8University of Colorado, Denver, CO, USA, 9Weill-Cornell, New York, NY, USA, 10University of Michigan, Ann Arbor, MI, USA, 11University of Alabama-Birmingham, Birmingham, AL, USA.

 Since the inception of integrated vascular residency in 2007, positions have increased from four to sixty-six.
 Over the same period, our direct competitors in radiology and cardiology have created over 100 positions each.
-The number of US graduates applying to vascular surgery has steadily declined over the last four years.
-The 2019 match had fewer US applicants than positions offered.
 The 2019 Match was the first year that suffered unfilled positions for the integrated vascular residency and had fewer US applicants than positions offered.
 These findings raise concerns regarding recruitment and protecting the longevity of our specialty.
 To address these concerns, the Association of Program Directors in Vascular Surgery (APDVS) created a subcommittee tasked with improving recruitment.
 A survey was conducted to identify preclinical exposure to vascular surgery, identify events deemed valuable by students and highlight funding methods used by vascular surgery interest groups (VISGs) across the country.

 A de-identified survey was sent to all program directors (PD) registered with the APDVS to determine the incidence of VSIG amongst responders.
 Institutions with a VSIG were asked follow-up questions regarding useful events, funding, and preclinical exposure.